Health, safety and security at YEG

 If you see suspicious behaviour or have a security concern at YEG please contact 780-890-8999.

-Edmonton International Airport works closely with all police agencies and several community partners to combat and raise awareness of Human Trafficking in our region!
-More than 300 employees within the airport have been trained on how to watch for Human Trafficking.
+Edmonton International Airport works closely with all police agencies and several community partners to combat and raise awareness of human trafficking in our region.
+To date, almost 2,000 workers in the airport community have been trained on human trafficking awareness and mitigation.

 More information is available here.